RextonRZ/malay-english-toxic-detector/README.md

 ## Approach

 The system uses **XLM-RoBERTa**, a multilingual transformer model pretrained on 100 languages including English and Malay.
-Because XLM-RoBERTa learns a shared multilingual representation space during pretraining, it can handle code-mixed text even without being explicitly trained on it.
+Because XLM-RoBERTa learns a shared multilingual representation space during pretraining, it generalizes across languages and handles code-mixed text well.

-**Training data:** Monolingual English and Malay only (from the Mendeley bilingual hate speech dataset)
+**Training data:** Monolingual English and Malay (from the Mendeley bilingual hate speech dataset), plus a small portion of the custom code-mixed set folded in for **few-shot fine-tuning**.

 **Test data:** Three separate test sets evaluated independently:
 - English test set
 - Malay test set
-- Code-mixed Manglish test set (custom-built by the team) for **zero-shot evaluation**
+- Code-mixed Manglish test set (held-out portion of the custom set, never seen during training)

-This setup tests whether XLM-RoBERTa's pretrained multilingual representations enable cross-lingual generalization to code-mixed input.
+This setup measures both in-distribution performance (English, Malay) and generalization to code-mixed input (Manglish).
+A small amount of code-mixed training data is used to make the model practically relevant to real Malaysian social media phrasing, while a disjoint held-out portion of the same set provides a fair test measure.

 ---